mainmatter/playbook/src/project-procedure/digital-products/README.md

   design, and a system that allows maintaining assets like source code with branching, pull request and review mechanisms
-- Deciding and setting up a system for maintaining and collaborating on documents (e.g. user stories, etc.); this system should support versioning and commenting for effective collaboration
+- Deciding and setting up a system for maintaining and collaborating on documents (e.g. feature concepts, etc.); this system should support versioning and commenting for effective collaboration
 - Setting up a shared communication channel that fosters traceable group communication; while the particular tool of choice is not relevant, we advice